 “Simplicity is a characteristic in the majority of my paintings.
 I enjoy the physical act of painting so much, the passion to get going with paint and brushes overrides the desire to develop complex compositions.”
 Higdon draws upon his immediate surroundings and places visited for his inspiration.
 Being a long-time sailor has enabled him to experience the waters of inland lakes and Lake Michigan.

-Born and raised in Michigan, Higdon is a graduate of the Kendall College of Art & Design in Grand Rapids, and has devoted his energies to fine art painting since 1978.
+Born and raised in Michigan, Higdon is a graduate of the Kendall Collee of Art & Design in Grand Rapids, and has devoted his energies to fine art painting since 1978.

 Randall Higdon is a signature member of the prestigious American Watercolor Society in New York.
 He is a member of the National Society of Marine Artists and the National Society of Painters in Casein & Acrylic.

 Candyce Klooster Speck is a painter, jewelry designer, and native of Charlevoix, Michigan.
-She paints many local landcapes depicting Charlevoix and Northern Michigan.
+She paints many local landscapes depicting Charlevoix and Northern Michigan.
 Watercolors and Acrylics are her medium.

 Kathleen, one of Michigan’s most talented artists, is particularly noted for capturing so beautifully and perfectly the essence of Michigan as we all enjoy it.
 From a solitary rowboat amidst the lake grass to sailboats returning at dusk, trillium and lilies from our woods and backyards, children playing on the beach, apples picked fresh off the tree, the art of Kathleen Chaney Fritz reminds us of the days of our youth and summer vacations with our children.